 Dr. Moylan Can Relieve Your Pain

 Removing wisdom teeth, your third set of molars, is the most common reason for tooth extraction in young adults.
 Most people do not have room to accommodate these additional teeth, causing their mouths to become crowded and leading to alignment issues.
-In other cases, wisdom teeth may not grow straight and become impacted, leading to pain and potential infection.
+In other cases, wisdom teeth may not erupt or erupt at an awkward angle and become impacted, leading to pain and potential infection.

-Most patients are advised to have their wisdom teeth removed early, before they can cause oral health problems.
+Most patients are advised by their dentists to have their wisdom teeth removed early before they can cause oral health problems or become embedded in the nerves, significantly more unsafe to remove in later years.
 During your regular checkups, Dr. Moylan will track their progression to determine whether extraction is advisable.

 Sometimes, significant damage to a tooth will require immediate extraction.
 This can occur from dental trauma caused by an injury or serious damage from infection or decay.

 Dr. Moylan will do everything possible to save your tooth before resorting to tooth extraction.
 Cracked or damaged teeth can often be repaired with a porcelain crown while infected teeth are usually treatable with a routine root canal procedure.
 However, if you need a tooth removed, Dr. Moylan will make sure you’re properly informed about the extraction process and take every precaution to make the experience painless and stress-free.

 Tooth extraction helps to prepare your mouth for beneficial restorative options such as implants, bridges, and dentures.
 In certain cases where adult teeth cannot erupt properly due to baby teeth that won’t fall out, extraction can help the permanent tooth grow in.
 Extraction can also make orthodontic treatments like traditional braces and Invisalign® more effective by giving teeth room to move.